-You’ll find many opportunities to stop along the eight state journey but there are a few famous Route 66 stops that you MUST experience on your trip.
-From the utterly awesome to the notably historic to the wacky weird to the lip-smacking delicious, here are our recommendations for the must-see Route 66 attractions by state.
+You’ll find many opportunities to stop along the eight-state journey but there are a few famous Route 66 roadside attractions and hidden gems that you MUST experience on your trip.
+From the utterly awesome to the notably historic to the wacky to the lip-smacking delicious, here are our recommendations for the must-see Route 66 attractions by state.

 The Skydeck at Willis Tower in Chicago

 You will have a memorable visit 103 floors up and 1,353 feet hanging over the city streets on the Ledge at Willis Tower.
 On a clear day, the skyscraper has views of four Midwestern states – Illinois, Indiana, Wisconsin, and Michigan.

 The Willis Tower, a long-time symbol of Chicago, offers breathtaking views and an awesome experience.